 Overdrafting at Gas Stations

 Transaction approval depends more on your bank than on a gas station’s policies.
-Representatives from various gas stations including Shell and Speedway told us that the bank determines whether your card is approved, not the policies or payment machines at the pumps.
-Likewise, your bank must have your consent to approve overdrawn debit transactions and fees, as noted by the U.S. Department of Treasury.
+Representatives from various Shell and Speedway gas stations told us that the bank determines whether your card is approved, not the policies or payment machines at the pumps.
+Also, your bank must have your consent to approve overdrawn debit transactions and fees, as noted by the U.S. Department of Treasury.

 Because of this, you can overdraft your account at virtually any gas station if your bank approves it.
 For more information, we went straight to the source of overdraft issues and policies: the banks.
 Whether or not you overdraft will depend on how much money is in your bank account, the total amount of your purchase, and the overdraft policies that apply to your bank account.